Courses

 We welcome both beginners and seasoned practitioners.
 The invitation is to meet, listen, and learn about yourself and others in a space free from judgment and criticism.

-Enrollment Dates for Spring 2026
+Enrollment Dates for Fall 2026

-MASP Registration Opens: October 27, 2025, at 9:00 am in the MASP Office.
+MASP Registration Opens: March 25, 2026, at 9:00 am in the MASP Office.

 Questions?